The famous story of salt from the baie de Bourgneuf

 Visit the "Tenue de Mareil" saltworks

 Christophe Joguet, salt worker at the "Tenue de Mareil" saltworks, introduces you to salt from the Marais de Lyarne in Les Moutiers-en-Retz.
-He took over from Mélanie Daspremont, who now runs the Ileau saltworks in Villeneuve-en-Retz, at the end of 2023.
+At the end of 2023, he took over from Mélanie Daspremont, who now runs the Ileau saltworks in Villeneuve-en-Retz.

 For the more inquisitive among you, Christophe offers guided tours in July and August, enabling you to observe the ancestral gestures of the salt worker and taste an exceptional salt, a testament to know-how dating back to Gallic times...